-- 1. A Canon/Culture Exercise.
-You will be asked to evaluate a film scene that refers to one of our course texts.
-Please keep the following in mind: - You must have a thesis statement regarding the scene.
-Some possibilities: "This scene presents a feminist reading of Beowulf..." or "This scene uses Arthurian legend in order to..." - Your essay should include, and elaborate upon, at least three reasons in order to substantiate your thesis statement. - Use your knowledge of the course texts to substantiate your position.
-The more detailed evidence you provide--from the text and the website--the better. - 2.
-A Close Reading Exercise.
+- 1. A Close Reading Essay.
 You will be given a choice from the texts that we have read, and you will write a short essay in which you provide a close reading of the passage or short poem.
 Please keep the following in mind: - Your essay must include a thesis statement regarding the passage; in other words, take a position regarding the passage.
 Your position could be "This passage is significant because..." or "This passage is ironic..." or "This passage is atypical..." etc. - Your essay should include, and elaborate upon, at least three reasons in order to substantiate your thesis statement. - Use the details from the passage as your evidence.
 The more details that you use, and the more you analyze those details, the more convincing your argument will be.
 You may focus on tone, character, plot, imagery, etc. - You may (and should) use your knowledge of the rest of the text to analyze the passage at hand, but do not let contextual information lead you astray.
-Stay focused on the passage. - 3.
-A Criticism Exercise.
+Stay focused on the passage. - 2.
+A Canon/Culture Essay.
+You will be asked to evaluate a film scene that refers to one of our course texts.
+Please keep the following in mind: - You must have a thesis statement regarding the scene.
+Some possibilities: "This scene provides a feminist reading of..." or "This scene plays to modern sensibilities by..." - Your essay should include, and elaborate upon, at least three reasons in order to substantiate your thesis statement. - Use your knowledge of the course texts to substantiate your position.
+The more detailed evidence you provide--from the text and the website--the better. - 3.
+A Criticism Essay.
 You will be given comments from scholars and critics regarding the texts that we have read.
 Your essay should respond to one comment.
 Please keep the following in mind: - Your essay must include a thesis statement regarding the critic's comment; take a position regarding the critic.
-Your position could be "I absolutely agree with X...." or "I disagree with X because..." or "I think X is being unfair about..." etc. - Your essay should include, and elaborate upon, at least three reasons in order to substantiate your thesis statement. - Use your knowledge of the course texts to substantiate your position.
-The detailed evidence you provide, the better. - 4.
-The take-home final will consist of three parts: a canon/culture section; a close reading section; and a criticism section.
-Your final, like your exercises, should reflect careful reading and thinking about your subject.
+Your position could be "I absolutely agree with X...." or "I disagree with X because..." or "I think X is being unfair about..." etc. - Your essay should include, and elaborate upon, at least three reasons in order to substantiate your thesis statement. - Use your knowledge of the course texts to substantiate your position. - 4.
+Three Peer-responses.
+For the canon/culture exercise, the close reading exercise, and the criticism exercise, you will submit a copy of your assignment to a fellow student (in addition to submitting it to me).
+You will write a brief response to a classmate's work (which you will submit to me as well), and receive a classmate's response to your work. - 5.
+The take home final will consist of three parts: a close reading essay; a canon/culture essay; and a criticism essay.
+Your final, like your essays, should reflect careful reading and thinking about your subject.
 Do not summarize the plot of a work or rephrase your class notes in your course assignments.